How To Provide Feedback in Remote Recordings & Live-directed Voiceover Sessions

 1. I guide the actor/actress to adjust the pronunciation of a specific word,

-2. I work on an important phrase, cadence or transition.
+2. I work on an important phrase, cadence, or transition.

 My goal in the last stage is to induce small breaks in speech patterns and habits (planned, purposeful, and meticulously measured) so that even the VO talent doesn't sound like himself and/or add something only he/she can do.